 Call your local emergency number (911 in the US) for any of the following:

 - The child has feelings of self-harm or harming someone else.

 - The child has trouble breathing, chest pain, or a fast heartbeat.

 - The child has new signs and symptoms since the last visit.

 - You have questions or concerns about the child's condition or care.

 - Do not give aspirin to children younger than 18 years old.
-The child could develop Reye syndrome if he takes aspirin.
+The child could develop Reye syndrome if he or she takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check the child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Give the child's medicine as directed.
 Contact the child's healthcare provider if you think the medicine is not working as expected.
-Tell him if the child is allergic to any medicine.
+Tell him or her if the child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs the child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry the child's medicine list with you in case of an emergency.